marsdrums/ReSTIR-reworking/README.md

 The graph above shows the intensity of the leds on the strip - most of the strip is dark, except for a region on the left.
 We know the led strip intensity because we're omniscent, but let's say we don't know anything about it and we want to find a PDF that matches the target function.
 This is how to do it with RIS:

 1) Start with a simple and uniform PDF.
-The goal is to turn this simple PDF into a more complex PDF that could match the target funcrion.
+The goal is to turn this simple PDF into a more complex PDF that matches the target function.
 Start by generating uniformly distributed random samples from the simple PDF.
 Being uniform, the PDF from which we're drawing our samples has a weight of 1 everywhere.
 2) Sample the scene, and assign a weight to each sample - weighting samples can be performed in a variety of ways, but let's say we simply compute the luminance of the samples, ending with a single value representing how bright a sample is.
 This is the weight that the sample has in the complex PDF.
-3) Divide the weight of the sample in the target function by the weight of that sample in the simple PDF; being the simple PDF uniform, we divide the weight by 1, which leaves us with simply the weight of the sample in the complex PDF.
-Brighter samples will then have higher weights than darker ones.
+3) Divide the weight of the sample in the complex PDF by the weight of that sample in the simple PDF; being the simple PDF uniform, we divide the weight by 1, which leaves us with simply the weight of the sample in the complex PDF.
+Brighter samples will have higher weights than darker ones.
 4) Here starts the "rendering" part: Pick a random sample from the complex PDF - higher weighted samples are more likely to be choosen.
 A sample with weight = 3 is three times more likely to be choosen than a sample of weight = 1.
 5) The radiance emitted by the choosen sample must be divided by the weight that the sample has in the complex PDF.
 The division by weight compensates for some regions being sampled more often than others.
-6) Lastly, we need to multiply radiance by the average weight of all the samples; this compensates for the facts that we're taking a limited number of samples, and makes the complex PDF coincide to the target function we're sampling.
+6) Lastly, we need to multiply radiance by the average weight of all the samples; this compensates for the fact that we're taking a limited number of samples, and makes the complex PDF coincide with the target function we're sampling.

 (Refer to these link for a clearer in-depth explaination: https://www.youtube.com/watch?v=gsZiJeaMO48&t=416s , https://cwyman.org/blogs/introToReSTIR/introToRIS.md.html#:~:text=Resampled%20importance%20sampling%2C%20or%20RIS,thesis%20from%20Brigham%20Young%20University. )

-With RIS, we can draw a bunch of samples using a cheap estimate of their importance, and we can than resample one of these samples with higher weighted samples are more likely to be chosen.
-But how exaclty can we pick a random sample using weights as propability?
+With the magic of RIS, we can draw a bunch of random samples, compute a cheap estimate of their importance, and then resample one of these samples with higher weighted samples being more likely to be chosen.
+But how exaclty can we perform this weighted random selection efficiently?

 ## The Reservoirs